 Josh has a keen interest in public policy debates having been interviewed on radio and television as well as writing a number of opinion editorials for publications including The Age, The Herald Sun, The Australian and The Australian Financial Review.

-Away from politics he has developed an interest in photography having held his first exhibition in 2008 at a gallery in Richmond.
+Away from politics Josh remains an avid tennis player, and has developed an interest in photography having held his first exhibition in 2008 at a gallery in Richmond.

-Josh is honoured to represent the Kooyong community and promises to be a strong voice on key local, national and international issues in the Federal Parliament.
+Josh is honoured to represent the Kooyong community and be member of the Abbott government.
+He will continue to be a strong voice on key local, national and international issues in the Federal Parliament.